aadhithya/gan-zoo-pytorch/README.md

 # pytorch-gan-zoo
-A zoo of GAN implementations
+A zoo of GAN implementations.

 ## 0. Models
 - [ ] DCGAN